-This recipe is excellent!
+This recipe is decadent!
+Excellent!
 Ah, the intensity yet elegance of a chocolate truffle dessert👩🍳It’s also gluten-free and sugar-free too!
 Check it out!
 For more intensity, make a dried-cherry Port sauce and pair with the same Port Vintage!

 Torte des fêtes